DataWraith/notelog/README.md

 notelog -d ~/Notes add -t "Wellerman" There once was a ship
 ```

-### MCP Server
+### Model Context Protocol Server

-The MCP (Model Context Protocol) server allows AI assistants to interact with Notelog directly.
-When running in MCP mode, Notelog acts as a server that can receive commands from AI models that support the protocol.
+When running in MCP mode, Notelog acts as a server that can receive commands from client software that supports the protocol.
+This allows AI assistants to interact with Notelog directly.

+The default prompt instructs the LLM to automatically add tags and titles to the notes.
+You can create notes by just asking the LLM:

+- `/log Added Model Context Protocol support to Notelog +mcp +done`
+- `Create a note: "Use this text verbatim in the note"`
+- `Summarize the conversation so far as a notelog`
+- `Create a note about Topic X. Show me a preview before saving.`

-#### Example JSON Configuration
+#### JSON Configuration

 ```json
 {